Douglas Cheveralls regularly provides advice about Bankruptcy. Some of the frequently asked questions are as follows:

 Finally, while you are bankrupt, you are restricted in the legal action that you may take in the courts.
 Please contact us if you have further questions about the effect of bankruptcy.

 What happens if someone that owes me money goes bankrupt?

 If someone owes you money, and that person becomes bankrupt, then in most cases you can no longer pursue that debt.
 Instead, you have the right to lodge a document called a “proof of debt” with the Trustee, identifying the amount of money owed to you.

 The Trustee will, subject to verification, and subject to there being available money, pay you an amount in proportion to the size of your debt and the total number of creditors.
-For example, let’s say the bankrupt person has $1,000,000 worth of debt, and $100,000 worth of assets that are available for unsecured creditors.
-If that person owes you $100,000, then (subject to the Trustee’s fees etc.) you will be entitled to a distribution of about $10,000 (i.e., about 10c on the dollar).
+For example, let’s say the bankrupt person has $1,000,000 worth of debt, and $100,000 worth of assets that are available for unsecured creditors (after the Trustee’s fees and other priority debts).
+If that person owes you $100,000, then you will be entitled to a distribution of about $10,000 (i.e., about 10c on the dollar).